Anonymous

 Regarding Questions 2 and 3, Mr. Madhu has addressed them effectively.

-For Question 1, the answer is may or may not.
+For Question 1, the answer may or may not be applicable.

 Please note that union memberships are typically categorized into two types: ordinary and honorary, as detailed in the union's by-laws.
-The process for appointing honorary members is usually outlined separately within these by-laws which includes GBM also.
+The process for appointing honorary members is usually outlined separately within these by-laws, which includes General Body Meetings (GBM) as well.

 If you wish to avoid appointing a dismissed employee as the union president, you can take the following steps: